-It was a frigid Tuesday morning in winter and my husband Shya and I had our routine appointment with our doctor, Dr. Reddy.
+It was a frigid Tuesday morning in winter and my husband Shya and I had a routine appointment with our country doctor.
 His office is a small country affair, which looks like it belongs more in a rerun of Mayberry RFD (a television show about small town Middle America that aired from the late sixties to early seventies) with Opie and Aunt Bee than it does in modern day America.
-One would not guess at first glance that Dr. Reddy is one of the most caring, comprehensive and progressive doctors around.
+One would not guess at first glance that this doctor was one of the most caring, comprehensive and progressive doctors around.
 Not only is he an internist, practicing at the local hospital, but he also practices homeopathic and Ayurvedic medicines.
-We originally went to him in 2008 for chelation, an intravenous treatment for heavy metal poisoning.
-After getting superb care we eventually made Dr. Reddy our primary care physician even though his office is in a town a half an hour away.

-One thing Doctor Reddy is famous for amongst his patients is being chronically late.
-We have encouraged many friends from as far away as New York City and Connecticut (an hour and a half or two hour drive) and a family from as far away as Costa Rica to see him.
-Every one of them have been exceedingly happy with his care but we always warn people to plan to be there for an extended period as his schedule is rarely, if ever, on time.
+However, this physician is famous amongst his patients is being chronically late.
+We have encouraged many friends to see him but we always warn people to plan to be there for an extended period as his schedule is rarely, if ever, on time.
 We plan for it as well.
 It is part of the culture of his office.
-Often, when weather permits, we plan to take a walk before our appointment.
-Arriving on time, we sign in, give Nurse Nancy our cell number and she calls us when he arrives.
-We usually walk downtown and walk over the bridge spanning the Delaware River between New Jersey and Pennsylvania.
-We will watch carp and bass and at times, shad swim down below.
-Snow geese frequent the shores and it is a pleasure to watch the seasons as they change.
+When weather permitted, we took a walk before our appointment.
+Arriving on time, we signed in, gave Nurse Nancy our cell number and she called us when he arrived.
+This allowed us to stroll over a nearby bridge spanning the Delaware River between New Jersey and Pennsylvania where we watched carp and bass and at times, shad swim down below.
+Snow geese frequented the shores and it was a pleasure to watch the seasons as they changed.

-We also plan in advance to be the first patients of the day as we have come to recognize that the doctor’s schedule often gets further delayed; he does not rush to get his patients done with, is really there for each one and sometimes that takes more than the 15 minutes allotted.
-His staff has even started booking his office hours later in the morning in an attempt for on time start.
-The challenge is that sometimes he is delayed at the hospital due to an emergency or at the local retirement community where he is their physician on call.
+We also have planned in advance to be the first patients of the day as we have come to recognize that the doctor’s schedule often gets further delayed; he does not rush to get his patients done with, is really there for each one and sometimes that takes more than the 15 minutes allotted and sometimes he is delayed at the hospital due to an emergency or at the local retirement community where he is their physician on call.
 I have seen him on mornings when he is bright and chipper and have also seen him directly following the death of an elderly patient whom he had been treating for years.

-Normally, I expect a doctor to be on time as, in my opinion, it is respectful.
-But with Dr. Reddy I have come to realize that if I wish to have him for my physician it comes with his rhythm and his lack of timeliness.
+Normally, I expect a doctor to be pretty much on time as, in my opinion, it is respectful.
+But with this physician, I have come to realize that if I wish to see him, it comes with his rhythm and his lack of timeliness.
 I then have one of two choices – surrender or complain.
 I choose the former.
 This means that Shya and I not only plan for our appointments to generally start far later than the scheduled time but also that we treat it as if this is exactly what we want.

-On this particular Tuesday morning, we were called in for our chelation infusion approximately an hour after our appointed time.
-I had been quite productive and had finished most of my emails as I had been sitting there.
-When Dr. Reddy touched my arm to find the vein for the infusion his fingers were inordinately chilly.
+On this particular Tuesday morning, we were called in to see him approximately an hour after our appointed time.
+I had been quite productive whilst waiting that day and had finished most of my emails as I had been sitting there.
+When the doctor touched my arm his fingers were inordinately chilly.

-“Wow, Dr. Reddy, your hands are really cold this morning!”
+“Wow, Doctor, your hands are really cold this morning!”
 I said.